My recipes → Your inbox. Sign up today!

 • mint chocolate chip ice cream

-But this is just the beginning — there are so many possibilities that I actually wrote an entire ebook sharing over 30 different banana ice cream flavors!
+However, this is just the beginning — there are numerous possibilities that I’ve actually written an entire e-book sharing over 30 different banana ice cream flavors!

 Who says healthy dessert recipes have to be hard to make?!
 Not me!